-1. In a web browser, enter http://Server host:7180, where Server host is the fully qualified domain name or IP address of the host where the Cloudera Manager Server is running.
+1. In a web browser, enter http://Server host:7180, where Server host is the FQDN or IP address of the host where the Cloudera Manager Server is running.

 The login screen for Cloudera Manager Admin Console displays.

 2. Log into Cloudera Manager Admin Console using the credentials assigned by your administrator.
 User accounts are assigned roles that constrain the features available to you.